timofeysie/nextjs-markdown-blog/writings/tdd-react-anagram.md

 });
 ```

 This test will fail in the same way our manual test of the function failed.
 I wont go into an actual real life solution here.
-I'm sure you could find a better function that the one we used above.
+I'm sure you could find a better function than the one we used above.
 Or you could take the challenge and fix the function yourself.
-If you do, use the hashtag #tdd-react-anagram and the link below on Twitter to let me know how it goes!
+If you do, use the hashtag #TDDReactAnagram and the link below on Twitter to let me know how it goes!

 ## Summary